biagolini/PhpSymfonyTwig/README.md

 Feel free to submit issues, create pull requests, or fork the repository to help improve the project.

-## License
+## License and Disclaimer

 This project is open-source and available under the MIT License.
-See the `LICENSE` file for more information.
+You are free to copy, modify, and use the project as you wish.
+However, any responsibility for the use of the code is solely yours.
+Please use it at your own risk and discretion.